openmanuscript/minuscript/README.md

 Everything you need is in the git repository.
 Instructions assume a facility with basic tools used in coding, so I assume you can do things like edit a `makefile`.
 If you don't know what a `makefile` is, you might want to bail right now.
+Familiarity with `json` files is also helpful.

 To get started: